GauthierMlt/PFE_RGBD/Readme.md

+## Setup

+`pip install -r requirements.txt`

+## 1. Acquisition
-GUI interface for recording images from an Intel Realsense Depth camera
+GUI interface for recording images with an Intel Realsense RGB-D camera, main function located in GUI.py.

-# Setup

-> pip install -r requirements.txt
+The current ID is saved into **config.json**

+The images are saved in Database/ID/Location

+## 2. Visualisation

+Various functions to plot database data.